hellstorm-software/Kult-Rising/readme.md

 Fixes<br>
 - <i>fixed a bug that caused mouse inputs to break when switching back to base controller</i>
+- <i>fixed a bug that caused fps character to shoot when not being used</i>
 ----------------------------------------------------------
 7.1.24
 - implemented afk value to hive gamemode